 And, of course, another camp believes in teaching children how to write uppercase and lowercase letters simultaneously!

 Whichever philosophy you believe in, there is a set of pumpkin letter tracing strips for you.
 I made separate sets for uppercase and lowercase letters as well as a combined set to teach both forms at the same time.
 Use whichever you prefer for your curriculum.
+(In case you’re curious, I teach lowercase letters first because they’re used way more often.)

 How to use letter tracing strips